 Are you wondering if you should take a guided tour of the Louvre Museum when you visit Paris?

-In this article, we provide tips on how to choose the best Louvre tours, how the skip-the-line process works, highlights of what you might see on a guided tour, and a few more things to see and do in the museum and nearby Paris locations after your official tour ends.
+In this article, I provide tips on how to choose the best Louvre tours, how the skip-the-line process works, highlights of what you might typically see on a guided tour, and a few more things to see and do in the museum and nearby Paris locations after your official tour ends.

 More Ways to See the Louvre Museum: